hackclub/hackclub/workshops/platformer/README.md

 }
 ```

-- explanation of the crazy complex code above:
-  we drawin a series of ground sprites at position along the bottom of the screen (height-25). we use the for loop to set the x position of each of our 8 sprites.
+Not only are we leveraging our for-loop to perform a series of actions multiple times, we're also using it to set the x-position of each ground sprite, and having them line up along the bottom of the canvas.

-- Save and refresh live preview to see your beautiful ground!
+Save and refresh live preview to see your beautiful ground!

-- You might notice there's a blank spot at the right edge of the ground.
+You might notice there's a blank spot at the right edge of the ground.
 We could shift over our starting ground sprite, but since we want our ground to be scrolling, we'll just add in an extra ground sprite.
 We can generate an extra one by adding 1 to `numGroundSprites`.
+Now the for-loop will run one extra time, generating an extra ground sprite and adding it to the Group.

 ```js
 numGroundSprites = width/GROUND_SPRITE_WIDTH + 1;